-Once you and your former partner have been separated for 12 months or more, you can then apply for a divorce in Australia by using a divorce kit.
+Once you and your former partner have been separated for 12 months or more you can apply for a divorce in Australia by using a divorce kit.

 You can apply for a divorce either individually or jointly.
 Applying for a divorce is a separate application to your property settlement or arrangements for your children.

-Using a divorce kit can be an option for many reasons.
+Using a divorce kit can be a good option for many reasons.
 It allows you to do most of the paper work which means the whole process can be a more cost effective.

 Once you fill out the application and get it witnessed by a lawyer or JP you can file your application at the court registry.
 You will need to pay a filing fee.
-This filing fee can be quite expensive, so you should talk to your former partner about paying half the filing fee if you are filing a joint application for divorce.
+This filing fee can be quite expensive so you should talk to you former partner about paying half the filing fee if you are filing a joint application for divorce.

-If you would like to apply for a divorce or you are ready to move on to a property settlement you should contact our offices.
+If you would like to apply for a divorce using a divorce kit or you are ready to move on to a property settlement you should contact our offices today.